jtinslay/hangman/README.md

     print("Oops!
 That is not a valid input.")
 ```

-- Output when an invalid letter is input, and then when the program is run again with a valid alpthabetical letter as input
+- Output when an invalid letter is input, and then when the program is run again with a valid alphabetical letter as input

 ![Milestone 2 command line output](milestone_2_command_line_output.png)